 Some of the light from these deepest galaxies has been traveling at the speed of light (186,000 miles per second) for 13.8 billion years (!) to reach us.
 Sorry about all the exclamation points, but this data just blows my small mind wide open.
 It’s incomprehensible, truly exclamatory information.
 Astronomical indeed.
 To get some sense of the scale of the universe, check out this blog “26 Pictures That Will Make You Re-Evaluate Your Entire Existence.”

 I use these stunning facts and mind-bending images as a deep reflection on the power of perspective.
 From the furthest reaches of outer space, our Milky Way galaxy, let alone our solar system, let alone our planet, let alone our country, let alone our state, city, neighborhood . . . let alone me is so infinitesimally small as to be comical.
 I’m not even a speck of dust on this scale.
 (Which is why Chögyam Trungpa once said, “The universe will not blink when you die.”)

 Gaze Into the Night Sky to Put Problems in Perspective

 This is not to belittle my place, or yours, in the cosmos, but just to put it in perspective.
 How big are your problems, really?
 How monumental is that issue?
 How important is it to hold that grudge, to keep score, to maintain hard feelings?
 In the grand scheme of things, it’s beyond inconsequential.

 So the next time you’re hurting, and feeling sorry for yourself, the next time your life seems to be falling apart, step outside and gaze into the night sky.
 Look up and lose yourself in the vastness of outer space.
-Put your problems in proper perspective, and notice how those problems instantly shrink to their rightful size.
+Remember the power of perspective, and notice how those problems instantly shrink to their rightful size.